apslab/argos/README.md

 The module Argos::OauthSupport add the attribute (not persistent) requesting&#95;user&#95;uid that represent the UID user applicant sended in the request to the remote service.
 You need to set this before use the remote model.

-For more information you can see {Argos::OauthSupport} and {Argos::ProviderResolver}.
+For more information you can see [Argos::OauthSupport](http://rdoc.info/github/apslab/argos/master/Argos/OauthSupport) and [Argos::ProviderResolver](http://rdoc.info/github/apslab/argos/master/Argos/ProviderResolver).

 You can access to RDoc documentation [here](http://rdoc.info/github/apslab/argos/file/README.md)